 Knowledge is power, and with accurate information about substance use, a person will be more likely to make a fact-based and informed decision.
 With campaigns like “Parents You Matter” and OASAS’s Kitchen Table Tool Kit, people of all ages can be educated about all things substance use.

 There are many other medications that can be prescribed for pain that are not as addictive as opioids.
 We’re working to teach doctors about new guidelines for safe prescribing and how to screen for substance use in primary care.
-Find out how many patients are being responsibly prescribed opioids on Staten Island.

 Take Back Program